projectpythia-mystmd/pythia-cookoff-2025/README.md

 Check out [Pythia Foundations](https://foundations.projectpythia.org) for a crash course in these topics.
 We also encourage non-code participation through the creation of narrative text, images or GIFs, and even produced videos to support Cookbook content.

-Pythia is committed to building an inclusive space that promotes and values diversity.
-We hope that our platform can represent the diverse voices present in the geoscience community, as we work together to solve global challenges.
+Pythia is committed to building a community for geoscientists to come together and share open source solutions.
+We hope that our platform can represent and support the many voices working together to solve a global challenge.